 La Maison Chic adores the history behind what today has established our company in to one of the top companies specialising in French style furniture which has true history behind every product we design carefully designing our products in keeping with their heritage history.
 Browse our beautifully crafted french style furniture below.

-Our customer service and warehouse team are still processing and delivering orders although the usual delivery timescale for next day orders are taking longer than usual.
-We are advising to allow up to 3 working days to receive next working day orders.
-Our couriers are working with precaution to deliver goods at a safe distance without close interaction and will not leave a parcel until they see someone has taken the parcel at the delivery point.
+Our customer service and warehouse team are still processing and delivering orders although the usual delivery timescale for orders are taking longer than usual.
+We are advising to allow an additional 3-5 working days to receive orders.
+Our couriers are working with precaution to deliver goods at a safe distance without close interaction.

 Below are the current expected delivery times and more infomation on how our delivery proccess has temporarily changed for some larger products;

 Smaller Products with Advertised Delivery times between 1-5 working days – Our express couriers are operating as normal and will deliver goods safely and make sure goods are taken by a consignee at the delivery point before leaving.
 No signature is required.
-We are needing more time to proccess these orders due to the way we have changed our warehouse operation but we expect all next day orders delivered within 1-3 working days.
+We are needing more time to proccess these orders due to the way we have changed our warehouse operation.
+We expect all orders to take additional 3 working days longer than advertised.